 The Smallest Folding Travel Stroller – GB Pockit

 If a compact travel stroller is your mission, look no further than the GB Pockit.
-Although this product is a no-frills unit, it’s compact design and durability make the GB Pockit my favorite stroller for travel for travel.
+Although this product is a no-frills unit, its compact design and durability make the GB Pockit my favorite stroller for travel.
 You can find out more about it here.

 The GB Pockit isn’t the lightest stroller on the list.
 That award goes to the Maclaren Mark II.
 But, it is close.
 And when it comes to a compact design, this travel stroller beats all others.
 In fact, this unit is so small that it’s a stroller you can fit in your carry-on bag.

 Frequent flyers and those with tiny car trunks will love this model.
 And while it doesn’t come with its own travel bag, it is so small that it can easily fit into a shopping bag or large diaper bag.

 The GB Pockit is durable, lightweight, and easy to use.
 And, to top it all off, it is not nearly as expensive as some of the other travel strollers on this list.

 Some cons to consider when choosing the GB Pockit as your traveling stroller would be that the storage basket is not very large.
 The sun/rain canopy is even smaller.
 If you are heading to a destination with a lot of sun or rain, you may need to keep that in mind.

 The GB Pockit is very easy to use, although its design is not completely intuitive.
 It takes a few times to master it completely.

 If you’re looking for a super lightweight and compact travel stroller, consider the GB Pockit.
 If you’re looking for something with a few more bells and whistles, you may want to consider the GB Pockit+.

 The Lightest Stroller For Travel – Maclaren Mark II